Infinidat/infi.django_http_hooks/README.md

 - The monitor_callbacks process will exit with status 1 in case that found more callbacks in the minutes_ago than the given callbacks_limit value.
 - The status argument can be 'error' or 'waiting'.
 - If minutes_ago left blank, the process will check for callbacks in the entire Callbacks table.
 - Status is a mandatory input.
 Default value for callbacks_limit is 10.

+#### Delete old callbacks
+Run the management command delete_old_callbacks in order to delete callbacks created prior the given days back.

+E.g:

+    manage delete_old_callbacks 30

+Will keep only callbacks created in the last 30 days.